My First Time in Florence: What I Loved, Regretted, and Would Do Differently

 Uffizi Gallery and Accademia Gallery

 These are the must-see spots in Florence.
 The Uffizi Galleries house some of the Western world’s most well known masterpieces.
-Michelangelo’s David sculpture lives at the Academia Gallery.
-I highly recommend taking a “skip the line” tour for these amazing exhibits, so you don’t end up standing in lines all day.
+Michelangelo’s David sculpture lives at the Accademia Gallery.
+I booked a small-group guided tour, and I’m so glad I did.
+Our guide brought the stories behind the paintings to life, which helped me actually enjoy the art instead of feeling museum fatigue.
+Check out the details by clicking below:

 Scuola del Cuoio – Leather School